openxla/stablehlo/docs/bytecode.md

 ### Debugging Bytecode with Traces

-Each read/write function called during bytecoding is traced, and can be viewed using the flag: `-debug-only=stablehlo-bytecode`.
+Each read/write function called during bytecoding is traced, and can be viewed using the flag `-debug-only=stablehlo-bytecode` for StableHLO and `-debug-only=chlo-bytecode` for CHLO.

 ```
 stablehlo-opt -emit-bytecode -debug-only=stablehlo-bytecode ../tmp.mlir